ychong4/ychong4.github.io/Activity 2/Clustering/Readme.md

 ![](cm.png)

-We can see there are some columns highly correlated with others, such as:
+We can see there are some columns highly correlated with others, such as: <br>
 (1) **oneoff purchases** is highly correlated with **purchases** <br>
 (2) **purchases frequency** is highly correlated with **purchases installment frequency** <br>
 (3) **cash advance frequency** is highly correlated with **cash advance trx** <br>